bjornrun/tgi-gaudi-fixed/server/optimum-habana/examples/trl/README.md

 # Examples

-## Requirements
+## Prerequisites

-First, you should install the requirements:
+Install all the dependencies in the `requirements.txt`:

 ```
 $ pip install -U -r requirements.txt
 ```